Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Results and Discussion

 \subsection{Results using Action Robust Reinforcement Learning}

-As illustrated in Fig. \ref{figure3_convergence}, the episodic rewards are plotted against the training episodes for action-robust RL with $\alpha = { 0.1, 0.2, 0.3, 0.4 }$.
+As illustrated in Figure \ref{figure3_convergence}, the episodic rewards are plotted against the training episodes for action-robust RL with $\alpha = { 0.1, 0.2, 0.3, 0.4 }$.
 It is evident that as the value of $\alpha$ increases, the episodic rewards exhibit a noticeable decline accompanied by increased uncertainty, particularly during the exploitation phase.
-A detailed examination of the reward distributions, as shown in Fig. \ref{figure4_kde_rewards}, reveals that increasing $\alpha$ shifts the reward distribution to the left, while also increasing its variance.
-Further analysis of forgetting values ${f}^{\epsilon}_{\pi}$ for action-robust RL with varying attack strengths $\epsilon$, depicted in Figure \ref{figure5_forgetting_action_robust} under PGD attack described in (\ref{eq:12}) conducted in 10 steps.
-As evident in Theorem \ref{thm:forgetting_increases}, we observe an increase in the forgetting value with the increase in $\epsilon$.
+A detailed examination of the reward distributions, as shown in Figure \ref{figure4_kde_rewards}, reveals that increasing $\alpha$ shifts the reward distribution to the left, while also increasing its variance.Further analysis of forgetting values ${f}^{\epsilon}_{\pi}$ for action-robust RL with varying attack strengths $\epsilon$, depicted in Figure \ref{figure5_forgetting_action_robust} under PGD attack described in (\ref{eq:12}) conducted in 10 steps.
 The forgetting value for vanilla DDPG is consistently higher than that of action-robust RL.
 This underscores the efficacy of robust learning in mitigating catastrophic forgetting compared to standard RL methods.
-However, for $\alpha = 0.4$, the forgetting value ${f}^{\epsilon}_{\pi}$ becomes comparable to that of the vanilla RL under significant distributional changes in the observation space (i.e. $\epsilon > 3.0$).
+However, for $\alpha = 0.4$, the forgetting value ${f}^{\epsilon}_{\pi}$ becomes comparable to that of the vanilla RL under significant distributional changes in the observation-space (i.e. $\epsilon > 3.0$).
 In particular, the forgetting values of action-robust policies remain significantly lower for $\epsilon > 3.0$, with reduced uncertainty across a diverse range of adversarial samples.
-As we observe in Figure \ref{figure5_forgetting_action_robust}, the forgetting vaue is considerably lower for $\epsilon < 2.0$, hence the adaptation strategy is considered for antifragility for $\epsilon > 2.0$.
+As we observe in Figure \ref{figure5_forgetting_action_robust}, the forgetting value is considerably lower for $\epsilon < 2.0$, hence the adaptation strategy is considered for $\epsilon > 2.0$.
 Lower TD-error discrepancy in Figure \ref{figure5_forgetting_action_robust} implies that the value function of the robust policy remains stable under incremental adversarial shifts, thereby reducing the likelihood of the “mode-collapse” phenomenon observed in fragile policies when exposed to gradually increasing perturbation budgets.
 This empirically confirms that the action-robust policy at $\alpha = 0.1$ possesses the basic stability and robustness properties required for serving as the expert critic in our curriculum adaptation framework as explained in the next-subsection.